hathora/builder/README.md

 ### Mutation methods

-Modifies internal state based on the user context and arguments.
-Returns a success or error result.
+Modify internal state based on the user context and arguments.
+Perform input/state validation by returning an error result if invalid request or a success result otherwise.

 ### getUserState method